angelicahill/virtual-friend/README.md

 **What is this program and what is its purpose?**

 This was the first program I wrote and the purpose was to practice the basic concepts I had learnt thus far: functions, loops, if/else statements, taking user input etc. The purpose of this program is for it to be a fun little personal friend that asked and answered questions for you.
-This is an MVP that could eventually turn into a more substantial personalized friend experience in future iterations.

 **How would you use this?**